 In 2010 the DRJTBC commissioned a study to understand the potential impacts of traffic diversions on the local roadways and adjacent river crossings once tolls are implemented.
 The study concluded that the traffic diversions resulting from the tolling of the new Scudder Falls Bridge will cause minimal impacts to local roadways and bridges.

 In July 2010, Pennsylvania Governor Ed Rendell and New Jersey Governor Chris Christie announced a plan to have the I-95/Scudder Falls Bridge project built under the nation's first multi-state Public Private Partnership or P3.
 In August 2010, the Commission issued a request for proposals (RFP) seeking financial and legal advisory services to assist the agency with the potential procurement of a P3 to carry out the Scudder Falls Bridge Improvement Project.
 Proposals were received from ten (10) P3 financial/legal advisory services and in late August 2011, the Commission retained KPMG/Nossaman-LLP.
-The consultants have 90 days to provide the Commission with analysis, background and other information to assist the Commissioners with making a "Go/No Go" decision on whether to move forward in delivering the project as a P3.
+The consultants were tasked with providing the Commission with analysis, background and other information to assist the Commissioners with making a "Go/No Go" decision on whether to move forward in delivering the project as a P3.
 The draft report is currently under review by the Commission.

 Anticipated Project Schedule

-This web site was last updated: October 2012.Project Status Update
+This web site was last updated: July 2014Project Status Update

 This project is sponsored by: